Raising a future veterinarian?

 What a perfect all-around introduction.
 My daughter said "only more farm animals" would make it better.
 The farm lessons were her favorite by far.
 Kaitlyn answered all of our questions and we're waiting on the next course release!

-effectively practice communication
+experience opportunities to effectively practice written communication

 build decision-making capabilities